Norman Warner, Baron Warner: Political career

 He was created a Life Peer on 29 July 1998, taking the title Baron Warner, of Brockley in the London Borough of Lewisham.
 From 1997 to 1998 he was Senior Policy Adviser to Home Secretary Jack Straw, and remained an adviser to Government on family policy after being appointed to the House of Lords.

-He was Parliamentary Under-Secretary of State in the Department of Health from 2003 to 2005, and a Minister of State at the Department of Health from 2005 to 2007.
+Warner was Parliamentary under-secretary of state in the Department of Health from 2003 to 2005, and a Minister of State at the Department of Health from 2005 to 2007.
 He was appointed to the Privy Council in June 2006, and was sworn in on 19 July 2006.

-In August 2010, Lord Warner was appointed by the Coalition Government as a commissioner on the Commission on Funding of Care and Support, which was chaired by Andrew Dilnot.
+In August 2010, Warner was appointed by the Conservative–Liberal Democrat coalition government as a commissioner on the Commission on Funding of Care and Support, which was chaired by Andrew Dilnot.
 The commission was asked by the government to review the way in which social care is paid for in England.
 It recommended that people's lifetime costs should be capped, with the government paying any further costs above the level of the cap.

-In June 2014, he was appointed as a Commissioner to oversee improvements in Birmingham City Council's Children's Social Care services, following a poor review by Professor Julian Le Grand.
+In June 2014, Warner was appointed as a commissioner to oversee improvements in Birmingham City Council's Children's Social Care services, following a poor review by Professor Julian Le Grand.

-In October 2015, Warner resigned the Labour whip in the House of Lords and became a Non-affiliated member.
+In October 2015, Warner resigned the Labour whip in the House of Lords and became a non-affiliated member.
 In a letter to the Labour leader, Jeremy Corbyn, he wrote that Labour was no longer "a credible party of government-in-waiting...
 Labour will only win another election with a policy approach that wins back people who have moved to voting Conservative and Ukip, as well as to Greens and SNP.
 Your approach is unlikely to achieve this shift."

+Warner retired from the House of Lords on 1 August 2024.